-Bipolar disorder in the elderly usually follows the same course as the disease does in those who are younger, and similar treatments are used.
-However, some common mood stabilizers, like lithium, must be used cautiously in the elderly as their kidneys cannot clear the drug efficiently and constant monitoring is needed to prevent lithium toxicity which can be fatal.
+Bipolar disorder in seniors is treated much like it is in adults, however, some mood stabilizers like lithium must be used cautiously as senior kidneys cannot clear the drug efficiently.
+Constant monitoring will also be needed to prevent lithium toxicity, which can be fatal.

 “The metabolism in seniors differs from that of a younger individual,” explains Dr. Shapiro.
-“There are often changes in liver and kidney function in this age group.
-These changes will often make the senior more sensitive to medications and many medications must be given with 1/3 to 1/2 reduction of the usual adult dosage in the elderly.
-As well, the elderly may be more susceptible to sedating medications or to interaction of medications causing sedation and other side effects.”
+“There are often changes in kidney and liver function in this age group.
+These changes will make the senior more sensitive to medications and many medications must be given with 1/3 to 1/2 reduction of the usual adult dosage in the elderly.
+As well, the elderly may be more susceptible to sedating medications or to the interaction of medications causing sedation and other side effects.”

-He further shares that, “Most assisted living facilities have a physician, psychiatrist or psychologist whom they can call to address these difficulties.
-There are medications which can be very effective in helping to deal with behavioral changes, and striking the balance between helping to normalize behavior while not sedating the patient is key here.
-Seniors who take mood stabilizing medications may have behavioral or personality changes, particularly if they experience changes in the blood levels of their mood stabilizing medication.
+He adds that, “Most assisted living communities have a physician, psychiatrist or psychologist whom they can call to address these difficulties.
+There are medications which can be very effective in helping to deal with behavioral changes and striking the balance between helping to normalize behavior while not sedating the patient is key here.
+Seniors who take mood-stabilizing medications may have behavioral or personality changes, particularly if they experience changes in the blood levels of their mood-stabilizing medication.
 This is generally addressed with blood level testing and medication dosage adjustments.”

-Because therapy needs in the geriatric age group differ from those who are younger adults, Dr. Shapiro expresses how important it is to take life issues into consideration.
-Retirement, loss of loved ones, physical illness, memory changes, cognitive decline and finances can all bring on significant emotional issues — and a Geropsychologist knows how to deal with and explore these issues with seniors.
+Because therapy needs in the geriatric age group differ from those who are younger adults, Dr. Shapiro expresses how important it is to take life changes into consideration.
+Cognitive decline, loss of loved ones, memory changes, physical changes and retirement can all bring on significant emotional issues — and a Geropsychologist knows how to deal with and explore these issues with seniors.

-“Psychological or neuropsychological testing in this age group may prove very helpful in clarifying the diagnosis,” adds Dr. Shapiro.
+“Psychological or neuropsychological testing in this age group may prove very helpful in clarifying the diagnosis,” says Dr. Shapiro.
 “Treatment of seniors often involves working with the family as well.
 The role of psychotherapy, with both individuals and families, has unfortunately all too often been minimized during the geriatric years.
 Geriatric clients can benefit significantly from psychotherapeutic treatment.
-Short term, problem focused therapies can be very beneficial in the treatment of seniors.”
+Short term, problem-focused therapies can be very beneficial in the treatment of seniors.”

 Shortly after the latest incident with Jason, I scheduled Renee for a follow-up with her geriatric psychiatrist who adjusted her medication and referred her to a bipolar support group.
 It took a few months, but gradually her outbursts calmed and our evenings became peaceful again.

 I bumped into Renee at the mall a few years ago.
-She had improved enough to be able to move out of the psychiatric group home, and she now has an apartment that she shares with her sister.
-She is once again the sweet, doting, active grandmother she was before.
-Renee’s family was also able to continue celebrating her contributions while keeping her healthy.
+She had improved enough to be able to move out of the psychiatric group home and she now has an apartment that she shares with her sister.
+She is once again the active, doting grandmother she was before.

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.